-If we receive a 5XX (server error) response from the receiving end, or can't establish a connection, or can't resolve the host name, it is considered a transient issue and regular retry logic is applied.
+If we receive a 5XX (server error) response from the receiving end, or can't establish a connection, or can't resolve the host name, it is considered a transient issue and retry logic is applied.
 First the event is rescheduled for delivery 50 seconds in the future.
-If it continues to 500, the PagerDuty will back off by a multiple of 1.25^N for 7 more tries (8 retries total).
+If it continues to 500, PagerDuty will back off by a multiple of 1.25^N for 7 more tries (8 retries total).
 This takes about 20 minutes.

-After these retries are exhausted or the maximum number of dropped webhook events is reached, the endpoint will be temporarily disabled for 30 minutes.
-PagerDuty will continue to accumulate events for the endpoint while it is temporarily disabled, but they are all scheduled for after the disable has expired.
-If the payload can't be sent after this, the endpoint will be disabled for exponentially longer periods of time (again, 1.25^N), up to 6 retries total (about 7.5 hours).
+After these retries are exhausted or the maximum number of dropped webhook events is reached, the endpoint will be disabled for 30 minutes.
+PagerDuty will continue to accumulate events for the endpoint while it is disabled.
+Events will be scheduled for after the disable has expired.
+If the retries continue to fail, the endpoint will be disabled for exponentially longer periods of time (again, 1.25^N), up to 6 retries total (about 7.5 hours).

 If PagerDuty still can't deliver a webhook event at that point, it will blacklist the endpoint and show that the webhook is disabled in the web app.
-This means that it will discard any queued events and no longer send events to this endpoint until the user manually unblocks it via the user interface.
+Queued events will be discarded until a user manually unblocks it in the web UI.